 A really cool thing I’ve learned raising a dog, besides to live in the moment, and to be mindful of my expectations, is that life is full of options – there can always be a Plan B!
 To keep Scout off the carpet I put up a dog gate.
 To keep him out of my office I close the door.

-Having Scout is reminding me not only to live in the moment more, but that I can look for Plan B. Most importantly, I am realizing I always choose what mood to be in and letting go of expections helps with that.
+Having Scout is reminding me not only to live in the moment more but that I can look for Plan B. Most importantly, I am realizing I always choose what mood to be in, and letting go of expectations helps with that.